 - Control the rate at which the materials are poured through the chutes for best results (Splitter)

 - Brush cleared spaces clean of fines after removing the two opposite quarters from the flattened field sample to reduce sample bias (Quartering)

 - Take all five samples from different locations to ensure representative samples (Miniature Stockpile)

-Check out our concluding blog for this 3-part series Sieve Analysis of Coarse Aggregete in which we’ll cover tips for testing a prepared sample.
+Check out our concluding blog for this 3-part series Sieve Analysis of Coarse Aggregate in which we’ll cover tips for testing a prepared sample.
 We’ll outline some of the main tests, necessary equipment and tips for effective sieve analysis of coarse aggregate.